-Together with the geometry groups in London we organise a joint seminar which meets four or five times a year.
+Together with the geometry groups in London we organise a joint seminar which meets four times a year.
 Each event has three talks on the same day with a common theme.
 The location alternates between Brussels and London and the timing is such that people from the “other” city can make the trip in a single day.

 The seminar has its own dedicated web-page where you can find more information.
 We will also post updates on the schedule here.